-He had complained publicly last month of threats from politicians close to the government over his work, but Haiti’s police had no immediate comment on the killing.
-A government spokesman lamented the death on Twitter but offered no further comment.
+He had complained publicly last month of threats from politicians close to the government over his work, but Haiti’s police and government had no immediate comment on the killing.

 The country’s online media association said Joseph was the third journalist to have been killed or “disappeared” since Moise became president 2-1/2 years ago.

-At least 17 people have been killed and 189 injured during the anti-government demonstrations, according to Haiti’s National Network for the Defence of Human Rights, and schools and businesses have had to close.
+At least 17 people have been killed and 189 injured during the anti-government demonstrations, according to Haiti’s National Network for the Defense of Human Rights, and schools and businesses have had to close.

-The toll appeared to have risen on Friday as local media and the opposition reported the death of a 16-year-old in clashes with police in the town of Saint-Marc, just north of Port-au-Prince.
-Details were not immediately available.
+Local media and the opposition reported the death on Friday of a 16-year-old in a protest in the town of Saint-Marc, just north of Port-au-Prince.

-The protesters had unsuccessfully attempted to march on the home of President Jovenel Moise, who has been implicated in allegations of corruption and embezzlement of public funds.
+Protesters in the capital, meanwhile, were marching toward the wealthy Petionville district.
+Their aim was to reach the home of Moise, who has been implicated in allegations of corruption and embezzlement of public funds.